 KERUI Home Security System Review: Wireless Remote Control

 The KERUI remote control is very similar to a car key FOB.
+It has a plastic/rubber loop for you to attach it to your key chain.
 It has a clean, space age look to it.
 It is also pleasant to use as well.

 The control has four buttons (see photo below).
 The unlock button disarms the system.
 The lock button arms the system.
 The 'S' button arms the "stay" alarm.
 The bell button is the panic button that triggers the alarm immediately.